EthanC-YX/About-myself/README.md

 Short intro to myself:

-- Enjoy learning new programming languages
+- Enjoys learning new programming languages

 - Can work well with others or alone

-- Am receptive to feedback
+- Is receptive to feedback